East Anglia Array

-The East Anglia Array is a proposed series of offshore wind farms located around 30 miles off the east coast of East Anglia, in the North Sea, England.
-It has begun with the currently operational East Anglia ONE, that has been developed in partnership by ScottishPower Renewables and Vattenfall.
+The East Anglia Array is a series of proposed and constructed offshore wind farms located around 30 miles off the east coast of East Anglia, in the North Sea, England.
+It has begun with the currently operational East Anglia ONE, that has been developed in partnership by ScottishPower Renewables and Bilbao Offshore Holding Limited.
 Up to six individual projects could be set up in the area with a maximum capacity of up to 7.2 GW.
 The first project, East Anglia ONE at 714 MW, received planning consent in June 2014 and contracts in April 2016.
 Offshore construction began in 2018 and the project was commissioned in July 2020.
 It is expected to cost £2.5 billion.

 Planning

 The East Anglia Zone is in the North Sea off the east coast of East Anglia.
 It is one of nine offshore zones belonging to the Crown Estate which formed part of the third licence round for UK offshore wind farms.
 At the closest point the zone is 14 km from shore.
 East Anglia Offshore Wind (EAOW) is a partnership between ScottishPower Renewables and Vattenfall.
 In December 2009, EAOW was announced as the developer for the East Anglia Zone.

 The target capacity for the entire East Anglia Zone is 7200 MW which could require up to 1200 turbines.
 Up to six individual projects could be set up in the area.
 The first project is the East Anglia ONE windfarm, which was commissioned in July 2020.
 EAOW has planning permission granted for East Anglia THREE, and has announced plans for further projects named East Anglia TWO and East Anglia ONE North.
 If consents are received, all three new arrays will be built as a hub, combining to provide a rated capacity of 3.1GW of electricity from 263 wind turbines.
+Funding has been agreed to improve local activities, courtesy of the Sizewell C and East Anglia Array projects.
+Local opposition groups approve of the offshore wind turbines, but request a different location for the onshore facilities.